 - asset management for the group and its subsidiaries;

 - researching, developing and producing military products with a strong focus on naval vessels;

 - designing, manufacturing and repairing marine equipment and non-marine products;

 - various forms of beneficial economic and technological cooperation;

 - turnkey project contracting and labour supply;

-- construction and installation as well as carrying out other businesses
+- civil engineering and construction as well as carrying out tasks authorized by the government.